tiagomqsantos/aws-bootcamp-cruddur-2023/journal/week0.md

 Info: [AWS Well-Architected Tool FAQs](https://aws.amazon.com/well-architected-tool/faqs/) Done

-### Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts

 ### Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.

 Info: [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)